pyside/pyside2-setup/sources/pyside2/doc/tutorials/examples/tabbedbrowser.rst

 DownloadWidget or :code:`downloadwidget.py`
 =============================================

-This is a widget that tracks progress of the download item.
+The widget tracks progress of the download item.
 It inherits QProgressBar to display progress of the QWebEngineDownloadItem instance, and offers a context-menu with actions such as Launch, Show in folder, Cancel, and Remove.